-lf Then a permanent magnet is applied, detection and therapy of tachycardia events are interrupted. the device automatically reactivates detection and therapies to prevent accidental permanent deactivation.
+If Then detection and therapy of tachycardia events are interrupted. more than 8 hours, the device automatically reactivates detection and therapies to prevent accidental permanent deactivation.

 If you intend to actively interrupt detection and therapy for longer than eight hours, the permanent magnet must be raised before the eight hours have elapsed in order to restart the time window again.